zeckson/hipster-sandbox/README.md

 ## License

-Copyright 2012 Dan Gebhardt.
+Copyright 2013 Evgenii Shchepotev.
 MIT License (see LICENSE for details).